Download

 • Stretching arms without hitting someone nearby

-This skill links to body awareness, orientation skills, and safe movement—important in both classroom learning and everyday life.
+This skill links to body awareness, orientation skills, and safe movement; important in both classroom learning and everyday life.

 Spatial Vocabulary and Core Concepts for Class 1

-Spatial understanding in Class 1 builds the foundation for awareness, reasoning, and problem-solving.
 By learning position and direction words, children describe where things are and how they move.
 Worksheets, pictures, and games make this skill fun, meaningful, and useful for math and everyday life.

 Positional Words: Making Sense of Where Things Are